ITU-BDSA23-GROUP1/Chirp/docs/report.md

 Above is a deployment diagram that illustrates the architecture of our deployed _Chirp!_ application.
 It is a client-server application that is deployed to Azure, where the web app and the SQL database are hosted on different servers.
 Their means of communication are also illustrated.
 A legend is provided to the right of the diagram.

 ## User activities
 Below are illustrations that show four different user journeys, which are common in the _Chirp!_ application.
+The first image is a legend which can be used to gain a better understanding of the following diagrams.

 <img src="images/DiagramExplanation.png" alt="Meaning of the boxes used in out activity diagrams" style="width:300px;height:auto;display:block;margin-left:auto;margin-right: auto;"></br>

+Below is an activity diagram of an unautorized user's journey logging in to the _Chirp!_ application.
+It shows the possibility to register with either GitHub or via the _Chirp!_ application's registration page.

 <img src="images/Register.png" alt="Activity diagram of an unauthorized user's journey registering for the _Chirp!_ application." style="width:300px;height:auto;display:block;margin-left:auto;margin-right: auto;"></br>